xiashj96/jike/README.md

 # jike
-collecting the best online learning resources
+a platform to collect the best online learning resources